 If your tuition is being paid by another person or organization, it is your responsibility to make sure your tuition is paid on time to avoid the penalties listed above.

-Questions regarding the payment of accounts should be addressed to the Student Accounts Office, The Master's University and Seminary, 21726 Placerita Canyon Road, Newhall, California 91321, or at (661) 362-2212.
+Questions regarding the payment of accounts should be addressed to the Student Accounts Office.
+They can be reached at accountinfo@masters.edu or by phone at 661.362.2212.

 REFUNDS